One Pound Only

 One Pound Only (also known as A Pound A Piece) is a 1964 Israeli black and white slapstick comedy directed by Yoram Gross.

-Yoram Gross's success at the Israeli box office with this came after his first movie, Joseph the Dreamer.
+Yoram Gross' success at the Israeli box office with this came after his first movie, Joseph the Dreamer.

 Plot

 Gidi "the tall" and Jako "the short", are two bums who colourfully paint the gray streets of Tel Aviv, trying to make some money and find a shelter.